-In the following photoshop tutorial I will help you create a never ending staircase as realized by M C Escher
+In this post, a never-ending staircase tutorial, I will help you create that iconic image as realized by M C Escher

 Never ending staircase

 Photo restorations are my speciality but today I thought I would create a tutorial on making a never-ending staircase from PhotoShop, Textured with wood, stone, grass or whatever you choose.
 Sometimes when you see photo restorations, you wonder how they were done, its the same for illusions.
 Here is how to make your own photo montage illusion.

 Create a document in photoshop around 4000 x 2000 pixels.
 File / new / and fill in the pixels width and height.